-3 STCW-F: Standards of Training, Certification and Watchkeeping for Fishing Vessels
+3 STCW: Standards of Training, Certification and Watchkeeping for Fishing Vessels

-Main activities planned for the project Main inputs Elaborate plan of training and elaborate syllabi.
-Two full time instructors for two years.
 Set up IMO standards.
 Training scheme for the teachers of Marine Set up shorter courses and carry out training for College. the sector.
-Funding for procurement of basic Teach/train at the Marine College. equipment and teaching material.
-Train Malawian lecturers.
-Procure material and equipment.
+Funding for procurement of basic Teach/train at the Marine College equipment and teaching material reach/train at the Marine Conege. equipment and teaching material.
+Train Malawian lecturers Procure material and equipment.

-It is virtually impossible to consider the activities and inputs of the project without due reference to the academic staff employed by the college.
-All training activities should be carried out by the professional staff of the college and their successful implementation depends on the commitment of the staff.
+It is virtually impossible to consider the activities and inputs of the project without due reference to the academic staff employed by the College.
+All training activities should be carried out by the professional staff of the College and their successful implementation depends on the commitment of the staff.

-Two lecturers from Iceland have been stationed at the college since March and August 1999, though as mentioned earlier one was absent on sick leave for five months during the year 2000.
+Two lecturers from Iceland have been stationed at the College since March and August 1999, though as mentioned earlier one was absent on sick leave for five months during the year 2000.
 The engineering lecturer sponsored by ICEIDA is an experienced engineer and has worked on several development projects outside Iceland mostly in connection with the operation of a research trawler.
 The nautical lecturer is an experienced fishing captain with teaching experience in secondary schools.
 Neither lecturer had worked in maritime education and training prior to their arrival in Malawi.

-None of the lecturers at the college had expertise in fishing at the inception of the project but some had some teaching experience and were well-trained in engineering or nautical aspects of merchant shipping.
+None of the lecturers at the College had expertise in fishing at the inception of the project but some had some teaching experience and were well-trained in engineering or nautical aspects of merchant shipping.

 Two lecturers were identified as counterparts to the ICEIDA lecturers in 1999.
-The engineering counterpart was also a counterpart to a JICA technical adviser at the college and has been away on training for much of the project period (14 of 30 months from mid-1999 to the end of 2001).
-The nautical counterpart (and principal lecturer) worked with a JICA adviser on the preparation of a syllabus for merchant training during the project period, then spent six months in Iceland on training and left the college shortly after his return.
+The engineering counterpart was also a counterpart to a JICA technical adviser at the College and has been away on training for much of the project period (14 of 30 months from mid-1999 to the end of 2001).
+The nautical counterpart (and principal lecturer) worked with a JICA adviser on the preparation of a syllabus for merchant training during the project period, then spent six months in Iceland on training and left the College shortly after his return.

-Other staff have left the college or passed away during the project period.
+Other staff have left the College or passed away during the project period.
 Some have been away on training through the JICA project.
 The post of deputy principal has not been filled.

-The management of training affairs within the college has often been left to the ICEIDA lecturers.
+The management of training affairs within the College has often been left to the ICEIDA lecturers.
 During the first part of 2001 very few staff were on campus for one reason or another and the ICEIDA staff took on extra responsibilities (see Figure 1).
 They have prepared the timetables for the different courses.
 During the visit of the evaluation team there was a constant stream of visitors to the office of the ICEIDA lecturers, both to get or use basic office supplies (paper, stapler, binding machine) or to get cash for the purchase of consumables for practical lessons.

-Attempts have been made to improve working conditions at the college by increasing the salary and status of staff by upgrading posts from PO to P8 level as minimum grade for teaching staff at the college 4.
+Attempts have been made to improve working conditions at the College by increasing the salary and status of staff by upgrading posts from PO to P8 level as minimum grade for teaching staff at the College4.
 During the project period ICEIDA agreed to pay the salaries of some staff while awaiting government authority for their recruitment.
-At the beginning of 2002 there should be four to five engineering lecturers and two nautical lecturers in place in the college.
+At the beginning of 2002 there should be four to five engineering lecturers and two nautical lecturers in place in the College.
 Two of these have Certificates of Competency in the operation of fisheries vessels but none have extensive practical experience in fishing.
 Two instructors have been employed on a temporary basis during 2001, with sponsorship from ICEIDA, to assist with teaching during lessons involving practical work.